amk221/train-up.orderable_questions/README.md

 ## Installation

 1. Simply drop this into your WordPress __plugins__ folder
-2. Active the plugin from within WordPress
+2. Activate the plugin from within WordPress

 ## What does it do?